atnguyen246/pc-troubleshooting-toolkit-project/README.md

 - Send response to user using it_issue_email_response_template to help create email

 ## How AI Was Used in This Project
-Drafting documentation (document templates, troubleshooting flowchart, KB articles)
+I used ChatGPT to draft documentation (document templates, troubleshooting flowchart, KB articles), generate scripts, brainstorm ideas, provide template structures (like this README and repository structure), and assist with project planning or problem-solving.

-Generating or refining code snippets

-Brainstorming workflows or automation logic

-Providing template structures (like this README)

-Assisting with project planning or problem-solving

 AI-generated parts:
 - Repository structure